aronweiler/assistant/src/db/readme.md

 # Long-Term Memory
 *Note: This module has its own dependencies and [requirements.txt](requirements.txt)*

-The objective of this module is to allow an LLM to maintain a long-term memory of a sort by storing information in a database.
+The objective of this module is to allow an LLM to maintain a long-term conversation of a sort by storing information in a database.

 ## Settings information
 Over time, the LLM may be asked to change its settings (through the settings tool), and we can track the changes here, loading the active settings for things like: